 - Keep spices fresher, for longer.
 Using fresh spices and grinding yourself as and when needed helps to keep spices fresher for much longer.
 On average, spices that are whole last about two months longer than pre-ground spices.

 - Give hot beverages a kick.
-Spicy chai tea tastes good, and offers some surprisingly good health benefits too.
+Spicy chai tea tastes good and offers some surprisingly good health benefits too.
 Add whole cinnamon, cardamom, cloves and vanilla to a pot of Rooibos tea cooked on the stove for a delicious spicy tea.

 - Add a greater depth of flavour.
-For delicate yet fragrant curries, using fresh spices allows you to create a complex range of flavours that are often oh-so subtle, while providing more depth to flavour notes at the same time.
+For delicate yet fragrant curries, using fresh spices allows you to create a complex range of flavours that are often oh-so-subtle, while providing more depth to flavour notes at the same time.
 This is because the grinding process releases the spice’s natural oils that evaporate after the spice is ground.

 - Sweeten up desserts.
-Using whole vanilla rather than store-brought vanilla essence adds a world of flavour, making these beans perfect for a variety of sweet dishes.
+Using whole vanilla rather than store-bought vanilla essence adds a world of flavour, making these beans perfect for a variety of sweet dishes.
 Split down the middle, scoop out the fine black vanilla seeds, and use in home-made custard, baked goods, ice cream and puddings.